miroslaw-zieba/secure-query-handler/README.md

 ---

-### Usage Notes
+## Usage Notes
-The class `SecureQueryHandler` offers the flexibility to switch between different databases dynamically.
+The class `Secure-Query-Handler`, developed by Mirosław Zięba, offers the flexibility to switch between different databases dynamically.
 If additional database credentials (including port) are needed, these can be specified in the `$dbConfig` array when initializing the class.

 ```php
 // Example of connecting to a specific database with a different port